Do you think you might qualify to open up a Solo 401(k)? Check out this video to find out!

 How do I set up/open a solo 401k?

-You will need to find a custodian, like Quest, that offers this account.
-Then, you will complete the account paperwork, obtain an EIN, and establish a checking account for the solo 401(k).
-Getting the EIN can done directly through IRS website, by visiting www.irs.gov.
+You will need to find an Individual Solo 401(k) plan document provider, like Quest.
+Then, you will complete the plan and trust documents to create the 401(k) plan, obtain a 401(k) EIN, and establish a checking account for the Solo 401(k).
+Getting the EIN can be done directly through the IRS website, by visiting www.irs.gov.

 Can I buy real estate with a solo 401k?